jangler/oracles-randomizer/README.md

 complete a casual playthrough are shuffled, with some exceptions:

 - Purchasable items (bombs, shield, and strange flute) are not shuffled.
-- The ribbon and pirate's bell are not shuffled.
+- The ribbon and pirate's bell are not shuffled (but the rusty bell is).

 **Items are only placed in locations where you would normally obtain another key item.**